HofUniversityIWS-OpenAgenda/OpenAgenda.Base/JS-Doc/Readme.md

 **Some information to the structure:**

 * All "Features" are marked as Classes.
-* All common things are marked as Modules.
+* All "common things" are marked as Modules.
 * Only imported things are documented currently.